emqx/hocon/SCHEMA.md

 Validations work similar to translations, only the OK (`ok` or `true`) return value is discarded and failures are raised as exception in the map call.

-NOTE: the integrity validation is performed after all fields are checked and coverted.
+NOTE: the integrity validation is performed after all fields are checked and converted.

 Below is an example to ensure that the `min` field is never greater than `max` field.